MonoGame/MonoGame/Documentation/articles/content/why_content_pipeline.md

 >
 > **compressed textures** = larger package size (maybe) & lower runtime memory usage & more textures

-This example is for the iOS platform, but the same applies to desktop environments as most desktop GPUs support DXT texture compression, so the content pipeline will produce DXT compressed textures which can be loaded and used directly.
+This applies to all platforms as most desktop GPUs support DXT texture compression, so the content pipeline will produce DXT compressed textures which can be loaded and used directly.
 The Android platform currently does not have consistent support for compressed textures at the moment so MonoGame has to decompress DXT textures on the device and use it directly, when this changes MonoGame will adapt.

 In the Content Pipeline tool, MonoGame will automatically pick the correct texture format to use, so for opaque textures, it will use ETC1 (which is supported on all android devices but does not support alpha channels) but for textures with an alpha channel, it will use RGBA4444 (dithered).
 It will also allow the user to override this default and enable picking from a wide variety of compression options manually such as PVRTC, ATITC, DXT/S3TC, ETC1, and RGBA4444.
 This will give the developer the choice of what to use/support.